 FOCUS Reentry is a mentoring program whose mission is to reduce recidivism and enhance community safety.
 As the only formal program available to offenders leaving the Boulder County Jail FOCUS mentors serve as a bridge in the offenders’ transition back into society, helping them to stabilize, rebuild their lives and eventually achieve self-sufficiency.
-In fact, a third party evaluation showed FOCUS achieving an astonishing 17% recidivism rate, in contrast to the Boulder County rate of 67%.
+In fact, a third party evaluation showed FOCUS achieving an astonishing 17% recidivism rate, in contrast to the State of Colorado’s 49% (according to The Sentencing Project, 2008).

 We have structured our program on researched best-practices for reducing recidivism: addressing cognitive-behavioral changes, enhancing motivation, using positive reinforcement, and encouraging ongoing support in natural communities.
 Further, activities that mentors and mentees engage in and the modeling mentors provide are based on the growing consensus among professionals that desistance from crime is the result of positive social reintegration within the family, workplace and community.
 The methods to work with these factors are integrated into the one-on-one mentoring relationship and support activities whose goal is to normalize the offender’s relationship with the extended community.